CledsonSilvaAraujo/space_invaders_rust/README.md

 # Space Invaders Rust

-##My first Rust Project to fix knowledges that i have acquired through studies
+My first Rust Project to fix knowledges that i have acquired through studies

+To run the project use

+`cargo run`